 As we enter a new year, we would like to take this opportunity to pass on our best wishes for 2019 to all of our readers, as well as reflect on developments in copyright over the past year.
 Last year was a busy one in the copyright world, with a number of landmark CJEU decisions, proposals for European copyright reform and significant developments in a number of jurisdictions.

 Here is a quick look back at our 10 most read posts last year:

-Here at the Kluwer Copyright Blog we were thrilled to have the opportunity to ask Julia Reda MEP a few questions on the controversial Proposal for a Directive on copyright in the Digital Single Market (DSM Directive).
+Here at the Kluwer Copyright Blog we were thrilled to have the opportunity to ask Felix Reda MEP a few questions on the controversial Proposal for a Directive on copyright in the Digital Single Market (DSM Directive).
 Although the proposed DSM Directive has many controversial topics, we decided to focus the interview on perhaps the two most controversial: the press publishers’ right (Article 11) and the so-called “value gap” or “transfer of value” proposal (Article 13).

 In June, the Legal Affairs (JURI) Committee of the European Parliament voted in favour of Rapporteur MEP Axel Voss’s proposal on Article 13 of the draft Directive on Copyright in the Digital Single Market.
 The saga surrounding this infamous text was however far from over.
 In this post, Christina Angelopoulos explained why Article 13 should be amended, highlighting its incompatibility with existing EU law and the Charter of Fundamental Rights.